a frustrated young woman holds her temples and thinks about polite ways to say mind your own business

 Wikipedia has an entire page about these phrases:

 Mind your own business” is a common English saying which asks for a respect of other people’s privacy.
 It strongly suggests that a person should stop interfering in what does not affect themselves.
-Contextually, it is often used in an argument or dispute as a remark to refute, reject, disregard, or discourage others’ concerns or comments
+Contextually, it is often used in an argument or dispute as a remark to refute, reject, disregard, or discourage others’ concerns or comments.

 When using these phrases, you are somewhat rudely telling the person not to ask about something that does not concern them.
 Often times, it comes with an annoyed tone of voice and may offend the person asking the questions.